7 sure-fire ways to increase CTR and engagement of beacon campaigns

 Listed below are few examples of how you could personalize your beacon campaigns in-store to get higher CTR –

-- Send offers on products that complement their previous purchases (for eg, if Laura bought a white shirt in her previous visit to your store, offer her a discount on formal pants this visit)
+Send offers on products that complement their previous purchases (for eg, if Laura bought a white shirt during her previous visit to your store, offer her a discount on formal pants this visit)

 CTA is the final instruction to your customers and this has to be really powerful.
 This is what drives customers to you or away from you.
 The copy of the CTA is the most important element of a CTA.
 It should be crisp and at the same time create a sense of urgency.
 However, the elements are equally important.